Intersection numbers as mixed volumes of Newton-Okounkov bodies: Abstract

 \section{Abstract}

-In this paper we express any intersection number $(L_1\cdot\ldots\cdot L_d)$ of ample line bundles on an irreducible projective variety by the mixed volume $V(\Delta_{Y_\bullet}(L_1),\dots,\Delta_{Y_\bullet}(L_d))$ of their Newton--Okounkov bodies.
-The admissible flag $Y_\bullet$ of subvarieties is constructed by sections of the line bundles using Bertini's theorem, leaving a small possibility of changing the line bundles after the flag is fixed.
-The proof relies on the slice formula for Newton--Okounkov bodies and on mixed volume calculations in convex geometry.
+In this paper we express any intersection number $(L_1\cdot\ldots\cdot L_d)$ of ample line bundles on an irreducible projective variety as the mixed volume $V(\Delta_{Y_\bullet}(L_1),\dots,\Delta_{Y_\bullet}(L_d))$ of their Newton--Okounkov bodies.
+The admissible flag $Y_\bullet$ of subvarieties is constructed from sections of the line bundles using Bertini's theorem, allowing some flexibility to vary the line bundles after the flag is fixed.
+The proof relies on the slice formula for Newton--Okounkov bodies and on mixed-volume calculations in convex geometry.